-The drug Enbrel (also know by its generic name etanercept) is a TNF-alpha inhibitor that was approved for people with psoriatic arthritis in January 2002 and for moderate-to-severe psoriasis in April 2004.
+The drug Enbrel (also known by its generic name etanercept) is a TNF-alpha inhibitor that was approved for people with psoriatic arthritis in January 2002 and for moderate-to-severe psoriasis in April 2004.
 In November 2016, the psoriasis indication was extended to include pediatric patients ages 4 years and older.
-It also is approved for treating rheumatoid arthritis, ankylosing spondylitis and juvenile idiopathic arthritis.
+In 2023, Enbrel was approved for the treatment of active juvenile psoriatic arthritis (JPsA) in pediatric patients 2 years of age and older.
+It is also approved for treating rheumatoid arthritis, ankylosing spondylitis, and juvenile idiopathic arthritis.

-Enbrel is given by injection under the skin at once a week for patients with psoriatic arthritis.
-For adults with moderate-to-severe psoriasis, Enbrel is administered twice-weekly by injections under the skin for 3 months, and then a maintenance dose once per week.
+Enbrel is given by injection under the skin once a week for patients with psoriatic arthritis.
+For adults with moderate-to-severe psoriasis, Enbrel is administered twice weekly by injections under the skin for 3 months, and then a maintenance dose once per week.
 Enbrel is administered weekly in pediatric patients with moderate-to-severe psoriasis.

 To learn more, please visit the Enbrel website.